What is a Customer Persona

 Any time we receive an email from a stranger (or relative stranger), we’re going to want to know who they are and why they should matter to us.
 What qualifies them to resolve the particular problem we have?

 You’re aiming to build credibility and trust and to do that, you need to understand the customer.
-What does trust and credibility look like to them?
+What do trust and credibility look like to them?
 What really matters to them when it comes to choosing products or services to work with?

 This might include things like experience or qualifications that give you authority, or just some kind of commonality you have that will be relevant to them.